-Fuel is highly flammable and must be handled with care.
-Allow the engine to cool for at least three (3) minutes before refueling.
+Gasoline is highly flammable and must be handled with care.
+Allow engine to cool for at least 3 minutes before refueling.
 Do not allow open flame, smoking or matches in the area.
 Avoid over-filling and wipe up any spills.